prachibansal2000/TeamsClone/README.md

 - click on the start meeting button
 - A link will be displayed share that link with others
 - In the video control panel there is video on/off , mute/unmute , sharing screen , chat and exit option.

+### Future Scope

+- Organize online classes and meeting.
+- Share images and download them from the chat.

+### Pending Work

+- Able to see messages before and after that are sent during the video call.

+### Additional Features to be added after deadline

+- Add a Create Team option and able to add users to it.
+- Connect this project with the database so that only authorized Microsoft Teams user can sign in.
+- Option to remove or allow a user in the meeting.